citusdata/citus_docs/use_cases/multi_tenant.rst

 To scale out your Citus cluster, first add a new worker node to it.
 On Citus Cloud, you can use the slider present in the "Settings" tab, sliding it to add the required number of nodes.
 Alternately, if you run your own Citus installation, you can add nodes manually with the :ref:`master_add_node` UDF.

 .. image:: ../images/cloud-nodes-slider.png
+    :alt: graphical interface to add nodes and change their size

 Once you add the node it will be available in the system.
 However at this point no tenants are stored on it and Citus will not yet run any queries there.
 To move your existing data, you can ask Citus to rebalance the data.
 This operation moves bundles of rows called shards between the currently active nodes to attempt to equalize the amount of data on each node.